 - Capacitive touch module AT42QT1010

-The prototype we’re going to build will work similarly to the one described earlier.
-It will read data from a temperature sensor and look for any deviations between the measured temperature and the setpoint.
+The prototype we will build will work similarly to the one described earlier.
+It will read temperature sensor data and look for deviations between the measured temperature and the setpoint.
 If there is a deviation, the PID controller will regulate the heating element to maintain the temperature as close to the setpoint as possible.

-Our PID controller will log all measured data with timestamps, which will allow for tracing back any changes in the temperature if necessary.
+Our PID controller will log all measured data with timestamps, which will allow tracing back any temperature changes if necessary.
 These logs will be available in the dedicated mobile application.

 The device can be configured directly from the device (using buttons) or from a dedicated mobile app (through the BLE connection).